-TB-100 [38], as an extended tracking dataset of OTB, adds about 50 annotated videos.
-We compare the proposed tracking method with the same popular trackers mentioned in the previous section and the same comparison metrics.
-The pre-training videos are collected from VOT2015 [18], which excludes the sequences arising in TB-100.
+tracking method with the aforementioned popular trackers.
+The pre-training videos are collected from VOT2015 [16], which excludes the sequences arising in TB-100.

-1) Overall Comparisons: To verify the performance of our method on a larger video dataset, we compare the proposed approach on TB-100 with those tracking algorithms mentioned above using the same performance evaluation criteria and the same pre-trained deep CNN model.
-Fig.5 shows the overall estimations for those trackers on this benchmark.
-The DP and OP scores of our method are 0.886 and 0.658 respectively, which are higher than those of the compared deep learning based tracking methods, such as HDT, HCF, CNN-SVM, and those traditional trackers.
-The DeepSRDCF, HDT, HCF, CNN-SVM tracking methods perform well among these methods, which demonstrates that deep learning could improve the performance of traditional trackers greatly.
+To verify our performance on a larger video dataset, we compare the proposed approach on TB-100 with those aforementioned tracking algorithms using the same evaluation criteria and the same pre-trained deep CNN model.
+Fig. 5 shows the overall estimations for those trackers on this benchmark.
+The DP and OP scores of our method are 0.886 and 0.658 respectively, which are higher than those of the compared deep trackers, such as HDT, HCF, CNN-SVM, and those traditional trackers.
+The DeepSRDCF, HDT, HCF, CNN-SVM tracking methods perform well among them, which demonstrates that deep learning could improve the performance greatly.

-2) Attribute-Based Comparisons: As shown in Fig.6, we also compare our method with those popular trackers under deformation, occlusion, illumination variation, out-of-plane rotation, in-plane rotation, out-of-view, motion blur, and scale variation.
+In Fig. 6, we also compare our method with those popular trackers under deformation, occlusion, illumination variation, out-of-plane rotation, in-plane rotation, out-of-view, motion blur, and scale variation.
 These tracking algorithms are ranked by DP and OP scores on the TB-100 dataset, and the detailed scores are shown in the legends of each subfigure.
 From these figures, we find that our tracker behaves better on these attributes than both deep trackers and conventional trackers.
-Nonetheless, the tracking performance scores still have room for improvement.